sfazilyesil/fluentd-example/README.md

 # fluentd-example
-Fluentd example with collecting docker containers logs via fluentd log driver and json file logs via fluentd file input observer; processing and enriching them; sending to kafka to be consumed later.
+Log colecting, unifying and forwarding with Fluentd example.
+It collects Docker container logs via fluentd log driver and json file logs via fluentd file input observer.
+Then it processes and enriches them; finally send them to Kafka to be consumed later.

 ![](usage-example.gif)